MidstallSoftware/vista/README.md

 # Vista

+**Notice**: This branch is a refactor which replaces Vuetify with Tailwind.
+It breaks many features in `0.1.x` and so the version has been bumped to `1.0.0`.

-Vista is a component library for Nuxt 3, it is designed for Midstall Software to make consistent websites using Vuetify.
+Vista is a component library for Nuxt 3, it is designed for Midstall Software to make consistent websites using Tailwind.
 However, anyone can use vista.

 ## Requirements